Bachelor of Engineering - Mechanical Systems Engineering

 Graduates of three-year diploma programs in mechanical engineering technology may apply to transfer credits for bridging into the MSE program.

-The program integrates a rich blend of interdisciplinary topics covering mechanical, industrial and control engineering to enable graduates to design complex computer-controlled mechanical systems.
-Automated manufacturing systems, comprised of mechanical components, conveyors, electrical and pneumatic actuators, sensors and robots are examples of such mechanical systems.
+As a student, you will explore a rich blend of interdisciplinary topics covering mechanical, industrial, and control engineering, enabling you to design complex computer-controlled mechanical systems.
+Automated manufacturing systems, comprised of mechanical components, conveyors, electrical and pneumatic actuators, sensors, and robots, are examples of such mechanical systems.

 Program details